Just like oil was a natural resource powering the last industrial revolution, data is going to be the natural resource for this industrial revolution.

 In the digital age, enterprises generate data at an astonishing rate.
 Each website click, turbine engine rotation, vehicle acceleration, and credit card transaction creates new information about products, consumers, and operating environments.
-The rapid acceleration of information has led to new practices for storing, managing, and serving massive data collections .
+The rapid acceleration of information has led to new practices for storing, managing and serving massive data collections .
 These Big Data practices deliver purpose-built data products to provide value across the entire enterprise, as Figure 1 illustrates.

 The Evolving Role of Big Data in the Enterprise

 Data accumulation typically begins within organizational silos.
-A department collects information about its users and systems to enhance products, discover operational improvements, improve marketing and sales, etc. While this localized data is useful, aggregating large data sets across the entire organization provides exponentially more value than siloed data.
+A department collects information about its users and systems to enhance products, discover operational improvements, improve marketing and sales, etc. While this localized data is valuable, aggregating large data sets across the entire organization provides exponentially more value than siloed data.